DannyVC123/Duck-Life/README.md

 - The player jumps to avoid the obstacles.
 - If successful, another obstacle spawns, increasing in speed or frequency.
 - If the player fails to avoid an obstacle, the training ends.
 The player can then choose to try again for a higher score or move on to the next training event.

+## Devlog
+### Running Training - Nov.
+25, 2024
+I implemented the basics of the running training section.
+An obstacle spawns on the right side of the screen and rolls toward the player on the left.
+The player must press the up arrow key to jump over the obstacle.
+If successful, a new obstacle spawns on the right with a faster speed.
+The training continues until the player hits an obstacle.

+### Moving Clouds - Nov.
+25, 2024
+In each training section, the player remains stationary while the objects on screen scroll left, creating the illusion that the player is moving forward.
+To enhance realism, I added clouds moving left to further emphasize the player's motion.

+### Flying Training - Nov.
+26, 2024
+I implemented the basics of the flying training section.
+The player uses the up and down arrow keys to control the duck's movement in the air.
+A large rock spawns on the right side of the screen, either in the top or bottom half.
+The player must maneuver the duck to avoid the rock.
+If successful, a new rock spawns with a faster speed.
+The training continues until the player hits a rock or the water below.

+### Flying Training Ramp Animation - Nov.
+27, 2024
+In the original game, the flying training begins with the duck sliding down a ramp and being launched into the air.
+I recreated this animation in Unity using rigid bodies and Unity's built-in physics.
+This took longer than expected due to the duck frequently rolling into the wrong position, but it now behaves as intended.

+### Starting and Game Over UIs - Nov.
+27, 2024
+I added two UIs for each training section: the starting UI and the game over UI.
+The starting UI states the controls for the training section, and the player presses the space bar to begin.
+The game over UI appears when the player loses, based on the training section's loss condition.
+It then gives players the option to replay the section for a higher score or continue to the next training section.